-The Palace Hotel - Oxford Road & Whitworth Street
+The Principal Hotel - Oxford Road & Whitworth Street

 Here it is in the early years.

-the spire atop the tower at the corner of
+Notice the spire atop the tower at the corner of

 It was finally converted to a hotel in 1996 by Richard Newman.

 constructed of red brick and terracotta and the inside